HSP-Studios/ControlCenter/README.md

 ControlCenter is actively being developed.

-You can contribute to ControlCenter here: URL
+You can contribute to ControlCenter here: [Discord Server](https://discord.gg/qG75UuW4jY)